jdholtz/auto-southwest-check-in/CONFIGURATION.md

 Auto-Southwest Check-In supports both global configuration and account/reservation-specific configuration.
 See [Accounts and Reservations](#accounts-and-reservations) for more information.

-**Note**: Many configuration items may also be configured via environment variables (except for account and reservation specific configurations).
+**Note**: Many configuration items may also be configured via environment variables (except for account and reservation-specific configurations).

 ## Table of Contents
 - [Fare Check](#fare-check)